 Trip interruption – this provides cover if you have to cancel the remainder of your trip, after you have left home due to sickness or injury.
 Again, it provides cover for pre-paid, non-refundable travel expenses.
 Not all policies have this benefit and may have a waiting period if you buy the policy away from home, so check your policy carefully.

-If your policy does not have either of these terms, (eg. you have bought medical cover only), then you do not have any cover for pre-paid expenses that you have to cancel, even if it was due to unexpected illness/injury. almost 6 years ago
+If your policy does not have either of these terms, (eg. you have bought medical cover only), then you do not have any cover for pre-paid expenses that you have to cancel, even if it was due to unexpected illness/injury. about 6 years ago